The teaching of reading at Mersey Park Primary School

 - A whole school Mersey Park Mindset approach ensures that children are praised, encouraged and commended for both effort and improvement in reading.

 - Our ‘Reading Caterpillar’ shows the books we love to read.

 - Visits from ‘Mystery Readers’ provide an opportunity for classes to hear a different adult reading aloud from a chosen book.
 The children love to try and guess who the mystery readers might be.

 - We hold two successful Book Fairs every year.

-- World Book Day is celebrated within school and has included author visits, fancy dress and a ‘Drop Everything and Read’ event.
+- World Book Day is celebrated within school and has included author visits, fancy dress, decorating classroom doors and a ‘Drop Everything and Read’ event.